 There’s a lot more to this argument, actually.
-Disposable diapers are exactly what you would expect them to be – single-use nappies that are thrown swiftly into the bin after your baby is through with them.
-Cloth-based reusable diapers, on the other hand, are washed and dried instead of being thrown away, so they can be used several times before their absorbency wears out and it’s time to dispose of them as well.
+Disposable diapers are exactly what you would expect them to be.
+They are single-use nappies that are thrown swiftly into the bin after your baby is through with them.
+Cloth-based reusable diapers, on the other hand, are washed and dried instead of being thrown away.

-Disposable nappies can be much worse.
-Often, they’re made with materials that don’t decompose that easily, and you’re bound to go through many more of them than if you choose a reusable option.
-Most of them also include toxins like dioxins, artificial dyes and fragrances, and other synthetic materials and you may want to protect your child from toxins.
+Disposable diapers can be much worse in the way that they’re made with materials that don’t decompose that easily.
+Additionally, you’re bound to go through WAY more diapers than if you choose a reusable option.
+Most of them also include toxins like dioxins, artificial dyes and fragrances, and other synthetic materials.
+You may be interested in reusable cloth diapers as you may want to protect your child from toxins.